Gozo F.C.: Decline

-The relegation to the first division proved to be the start of the decline of the Gozitans.
+The relegation to the First Division proved to be the start of the decline of the Gozitans.
 In the season 2000/2001 they ended in the seventh position.
 The following season saw little improvement and again finished in the seventh position.
 In the season 2002/2003 Gozo FC got relegated to the Second Division when they finished in the 9th place with 17 points.
 However they returned to the First division on the first time of asking after beating Gzira United in the promotion playoff.
-Their adventure in the First division lasted only when season and they were relegated again to the Second Division.
+Their adventure in the First division lasted only one season and they were relegated again to the Second Division.
 Gozo FC finished bottom with a single win and 4 draws from 18 outings.

 In the 2005/2006 Gozo FC showed some good performances and they ended their campaign in a comfortable sixth position.
 The following season Gozo FC were relegated to the lowest tier of the Maltese League, the Maltese Third Division when they finished bottom with 11 points.
 For the 2007/2008 Gozo FC were drawn in the Section B. This time, Gozo FC were in class of their own and proved too strong for their opponents and topped the Third Division Section B. From 16 outings they recorded 15 wins and 1 draw, coming against Kalkara totaling to 46 points from a possible 48.
 They scored 40 goals and let in only 14 goals.
-This entitled them for a promotion play-off against Żebbuġ Rangers which won their respective division that is Section A. While Gozo FC were winning 3-1 and were dominating the match, in the 57th minute the match was abandoned.
+This entitled them for a promotion play-off against Żebbuġ Rangers which won their respective division that is Section A.

+While Gozo FC were winning 3-1 and were dominating the match, in the 57th minute the match was abandoned.
 This happened because the assistant referee was hit by an object in his head and the referee had no other option but to abandon the match.
 Of course, the Gozitans were disappointed to see this happen because they were waiting for the moment to lift the cup from September but now they had to wait for the decision to be taken by the MFA about the final result of the match.
 Given that Gozo FC had nothing to do with those actions they were handed the cup and as well promoted to the Second Division.
 Former Valletta striker Chris Camilleri finished runner-up in the scoring charts.
 The club folded three years later.